 - Removing Workflow Components from Manifests

-The EPS Mac team provides a set of packages based on Apple-supported functionality to provide a Munki-based method for erasing a hard drive, installing (or reinstalling) macOS 10.15 or higher, and re-onboarding the device into Multi-Tenant Munki.
+The EPS Mac team provides a set of packages based on Apple-supported functionality to provide a Munki-based method for erasing a hard drive and installing (or reinstalling) macOS 11.0 or higher.
+All but the Ventura workflow also install Munki and the MTM onboarding configuration.
 This workflow is supported on Intel-based hardware only, and not on Apple Silicon devices.

 The erase-and-install workflow includes the following packages: